seb-berger/libordpat/README.md

 {(x[t], x[t + τ], ..., x[t + (m - 1)τ])} with t ϵ {1, 2, ..., N - (m - 1)τ}.

-Each of these embedding vector is then analysed with regard to its ordinal pattern, and each ordinal pattern is encoded into an integer in {0, 1, ..., m! - 1}.
+Each of these embedding vectors is then analysed with regard to its ordinal pattern, and each ordinal pattern is encoded into an integer in {0, 1, ..., m! - 1}.
 Thus, processing a time series of N elements results in a sequence of

 N' = N - (m - 1)τ